MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 As you can see, in this unusual but possible query behavior, the oscillation between the actual needed and granted memory amounts results in wasted and insufficient memory if the query execution itself alternates in terms of the amount of memory.
 In this scenario, Memory Grant Feedback disables itself, recognizing it's doing more harm than good.

-Using a percentile-based calculation over recent history of the query, more than just the last execution, we can smooth the grant size values based on past execution usage history and try to optimize for minimizing spills.
+Using a percentile-based calculation over recent history of the query, instead of simply the last execution, we can smooth the grant size values based on past execution usage history and try to optimize for minimizing spills.
 For example, the same alternating workload would see the following memory grant behavior:

 :::image type="content" source="./media/memory-grant-feedback-with-percentile-and-persistence-mode.svg" alt-text="A graph of granted vs actual needed memory behavior in Memory Grant feedback with percentile and persistence mode memory grant feedback." :::

-We will use a high percentile of past memory grant sizing requirements for executions of the cached plan to calculate memory grant sizes, using data persisted in the Query Store.
+The query optimizer uses a high percentile of past memory grant sizing requirements for executions of the cached plan to calculate memory grant sizes, using data persisted in the Query Store.
 The percentile adjustment which will perform the memory grant adjustments is based on the recent history of executions.
 Over time, the memory grant given reduces spills and wasted memory.

 ### Before you enable Memory Grant Feedback: Persistence and Percentile

-It is recommended that you have a performance baseline for your workload before the feature is enabled for your server.
+It is recommended that you have a performance baseline for your workload before the feature is enabled for your database.
 The baseline numbers will help you determine if you are getting the intended benefit from the feature.

 ### Enabling Memory Grant Feedback: Persistence and Percentile